Investing in Opportunities for Cash Flow Generation and Major Exploration Developments.

 The San Agustin target hosts over 665 meters of underground development and 450 meters of mineralized outcrops with historical production of approximately 40,000 tonnes.
 Whereas, the La Gloria target, another past-producing mine, produced 110,000 tonnes of rock, making it the largest historical prospect on the property.
 To date, Prime Meridian has planned drill programs for these two targets.
 The company hopes to define an inferred resource of greater than 150,000 ounces of gold at the San Agustin target and to test the extent and scale of the La Gloria target.

-Prime Meridian has also optioned the Bruce Lake and Camping Lake projects in the Red Lake gold district of Ontario.
-The 4,250-acre Bruce Lake project is located southeast of Great Bear Resources Ltd.’s (TSXV:GBR,OTC:GTBDF) Dixie project and 6,250-acre Camping Lake project is adjacent to Great Bear Resources’ Packwash project.
-Prime Meridian has the option to acquire a 100 percent interest in both projects by paying $106,500 and issuing 400,000 common shares over five years.
+Prime Meridian has also optioned a 100 percent interest in a series of claims in the Red Lake gold district of Ontario.
+The 4,250-acre Bruce Lake project is located southeast of Great Bear Resources Ltd.’s (TSXV:GBR,OTC:GTBDF) Dixie project and the 6,250-acre Camping Lake project is adjacent to Great Bear Resources’ Packwash project.
+The company has also optioned three additional claims that are contiguous to the Bruce Lake and Camping Lake projects and due south of the TNT target on BTU Metals’ (BTU.TSXV) Dixie Halo Project.

 “The Red Lake gold district in Ontario hosts some of the richest gold deposits in the world and, as evidenced by the recent high-grade discovery of Great Bear Resources, the region remains a major gold exploration opportunity,” said Prime Meridian CEO Brian Leeners.